 Instead of sponsoring VIP lounges at airports you support selected climate protection projects.
-You offset your annual CO₂ emissions while supporting social projects in the global south.
+You offset CO₂ emissions while supporting social projects in the global south.

 As a premium account, Tomorrow Zero is designed for customers with the highest standards – both in climate protection and banking

 Get cash & pay worldwide for free